fathimakm/web_security_notes/sql_injection.md

 __Since 1=1 is always true, the query will return all items.__
 SELECT * FROM products WHERE category = 'Gifts' OR 1=1-- AND released = 1

-* to expoit sql injection vulnerability, it is necessary to know some information like the type and version of the database software, the tables and columns that the database contains.
+* to expoit sql injection vulnerability, it is necessary to know some information like the type and __version of the database__ software, the tables and columns that the database contains.

 - Microsoft, MySQL	SELECT @@version
 - Oracle	SELECT * FROM v$version
 - PostgreSQL	SELECT version()
 `' UNION SELECT @@version--`

+__information_schema.tables__

+`SELECT * FROM information_schema.columns WHERE table_name = 'Users'`